BayAreaMetro/travel-model-two/guide.md

 The following software are required to execute the MTC travel model.

 #### Citilabs Cube Voyager
-The travel model currently uses version 6.1.X of [Citilabs Cube](http://www.citilabs.com/) or [[http://www.citilabs.com]]software.
+The travel model currently uses version 6.1.X of [Citilabs Cube](http://www.citilabs.com/) or software.
 The Cube software is used to build skims, manipulate networks, manipulate matrices, and perform assignments.
 A Cube license that supports up to 9,999,999 nodes is required.

 #### Citilabs Cube Voyager 64bit Matrix I/O DLL
 The CT-RAMP software, as discussed below, needs to access data stored in a format dictated by Cube.
 This is accomplished through a 64-bit DLL library specifically for matrix I/O,which must be accessible through the `PATH` environment variable.
 To install the DLL: